 This design concept has several advantages over straight hot air heating.
 The most prominent advantages are: 1) ease of zoning; 2) the proper sizing of zones; 3) increased comfort levels over straight hot air systems; and 4) the ability to easily expand the system and generate heat in other ways that a traditional hot water system cannot.All the advantages of hydro air would be difficult or impossible with a straight hot air system.
 Zoning is much easier because a flue pipe or exhaust is not needed for each unit, as with separate furnaces.

 Hydro air is an excellent choice for use in conjunction with other systems.
-It is a cost effective alternative to a complete hydronic (wet) system with separate air conditioning ducting, thus giving the homeowner great versatility at moderate cost, with the appealing, added ability for central air conditioning.
+It is a cost-effective alternative to a complete hydronic (wet) system with separate air conditioning ducting, giving the homeowner great versatility at moderate cost, with the appealing, added ability for central air conditioning.

 Give us a call at (508) 473-6648, email us, or click here to make an appointment.